Unveiling Brown-Forman (BF.B)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Warning!
 GuruFocus has detected 3 Warning Signs with BF.B.
 Click here to check it out.

-Based in the U.S., Brown-Forman is a premium distilled spirits manufacturer, generating approximately 70% of its revenues from the whiskey category.
-The company's portfolio includes renowned brands like Jack Daniel's, Woodford Reserve, and Old Forester.
-Brown-Forman also manufactures and distributes tequila, vodka, rum, gin, and premium wines.
-With 47% of sales from its home market, the company has a strong international presence, particularly in Europe, Australia, and Latin America.
+Brown-Forman Corp (NYSE:BF.B) is a renowned U.S.-based manufacturer of premium distilled spirits.
+The company garners approximately 70% of its revenues from the whiskey category, with popular brands like Jack Daniel's, Woodford Reserve, and Old Forester.
+It also offers tequila, vodka, rum, gin, and premium wines.
+With 47% of sales generated domestically, the rest of its revenues come from Europe, Australia, and Latin America.
 The Brown family controls over 50% of the economic interests and voting power of the company.

-When comparing the stock price with the GF Value, an estimation of fair value, Brown-Forman's current price of $56.64 per share seems modestly undervalued.
-With a market cap of $27.40 billion, the company's value warrants a deeper analysis.
+At present, Brown-Forman's stock is priced at $57.68, which is significantly lower than its GF Value of $79.91.
+This discrepancy suggests that the stock might be undervalued, which we will explore further in the analysis below.

 Understanding the GF Value

-The GF Value is a proprietary measure that represents the current intrinsic value of a stock.
-It is calculated based on historical multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance.
-The GF Value Line on our summary page provides an overview of the fair value that the stock should ideally trade at.
+The GF Value is a unique measure of a stock's intrinsic value, calculated based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value Line represents the fair trading value of the stock.
+If the stock price significantly deviates from the GF Value Line, it could suggest that the stock is overvalued or undervalued.

-If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
-Conversely, if it is significantly below the GF Value Line, it is undervalued, and its future return will likely be higher.
-Brown-Forman's stock shows every sign of being modestly undervalued.
-As a result, the long-term return of its stock is likely to be higher than its business growth.
+According to the GF Value, Brown-Forman (NYSE:BF.B) appears to be modestly undervalued.
+This conclusion is drawn from the current stock price of $57.68, which is lower than the GF Value of $79.91.
+This implies that the long-term return of Brown-Forman's stock is likely to be higher than its business growth.

 Link: These companies may deliver higher future returns at reduced risk.

-Investing in companies with low financial strength could result in permanent capital loss.
-Therefore, it's crucial to review a company's financial strength before deciding to buy shares.
-Brown-Forman has a cash-to-debt ratio of 0.14, ranking worse than 72.91% of 203 companies in the Beverages - Alcoholic industry.
-Based on this, GuruFocus ranks Brown-Forman's financial strength as 6 out of 10, suggesting a fair balance sheet.
+Examining the financial strength of a company is crucial before investing in its stock.
+Brown-Forman has a cash-to-debt ratio of 0.14, which is lower than 72% of 200 companies in the Beverages - Alcoholic industry.
+This gives Brown-Forman a financial strength score of 6 out of 10, indicating fair financial health.

 Profitability and Growth

-Companies that have been consistently profitable over the long term offer less risk for investors.
-Brown-Forman has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $4.30 billion and Earnings Per Share (EPS) of $1.59.
-Its operating margin is 26.09%, ranking better than 87.26% of 212 companies in the Beverages - Alcoholic industry.
-Overall, the profitability of Brown-Forman is ranked 8 out of 10, indicating strong profitability.
+Investing in profitable companies carries less risk.
+Brown-Forman has been profitable for 10 years over the past decade.
+In the past 12 months, the company generated revenues of $4.30 billion and Earnings Per Share (EPS) of $1.59.
+Its operating margin of 26.09% is better than 86.6% of companies in the Beverages - Alcoholic industry, indicating strong profitability .

-Growth is a crucial factor in the valuation of a company.
-Brown-Forman's 3-year average revenue growth rate is better than 59.18% of 196 companies in the Beverages - Alcoholic industry.
-However, its 3-year average EBITDA growth rate is 0.6%, ranking worse than 66.48% of 179 companies in the same industry.
-This growth rate indicates a need for improvement.
+Growth is a significant factor in a company's valuation.
+Brown-Forman's 3-year average revenue growth rate is better than 58.46% of companies in the Beverages - Alcoholic industry.
+However, its 3-year average EBITDA growth rate is 0.6%, ranking lower than 65.73% of companies in the industry, indicating a need for improvement in growth .

 ROIC vs WACC

-Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Brown-Forman's return on invested capital is 14.54, and its cost of capital is 7.92.
+Comparing a company's return on invested capital (ROIC) to its weighted average cost of capital (WACC) can also evaluate its profitability.
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+If the ROIC exceeds the WACC, the company is likely creating value for its shareholders.
+In the past 12 months, Brown-Forman's ROIC was 14.54, while its WACC was 8.06.

 Conclusion

-In conclusion, the stock of Brown-Forman (NYSE:BF.B) shows every sign of being modestly undervalued.
-The company's financial condition is fair and its profitability is strong.
-Its growth ranks worse than 66.48% of 179 companies in the Beverages - Alcoholic industry.
-To learn more about Brown-Forman stock, you can check out its 30-Year Financials here.
+In conclusion, Brown-Forman (NYSE:BF.B) appears to be modestly undervalued.
+The company exhibits fair financial strength and strong profitability, despite its growth ranking lower than 65.73% of companies in the Beverages - Alcoholic industry.
+For a more detailed analysis of Brown-Forman's financials, you can check out its 30-Year Financials here.

 This article first appeared on GuruFocus.